Trinli/ACML-2021-uplift/conversion_rate_experiments/README.md

    experiments.
 The results are printed to screen, although they are also stored in a rather convoluted format to file.
 We will have to fix that before publishing.
+4. Results are printed to screen and stored in uplift_results.csv.
+Look for rows with 'Test description' set to 'testing set'.